javaplus/PizzaApisKata/README.md

   <img src=/images/EBSetup2Network.PNG></img>
 </details>

-Once you've selected the jar, modified the network, go ahead and create the application by clicking **Create app**.
+Once you've selected the jar, modified the network, go ahead and create the application by clicking **Create Environment**.
 This will take a few minutes.

 ## Testing in the cloud
 Once your app is up and running the Elastic Beanstalk, it should show the URL at the top of the EB Dashboard page.